oasisprotocol/old-docs/src/api-reference/client/web3-gateway.md

 ``String`` - hex string of the 32 byte transaction hash, or the zero hash if the transaction is not yet available.

-Use :ref:`eth.getTransactionReceipt <getTransactionReceipt>` to get the contract address, after the transaction was validated, when you created a contract.
+Use [eth.getTransactionReceipt](#eth-gettransactionreceipt) to get the contract address, after the transaction was validated, when you created a contract.

 ## eth.call

 Executes a transaction at the gateway without creating a transaction on the block chain.
 Note that this feature is not available for confidential contracts, because Web3 gateways don't have access to confidential state.

 ### Parameters